faros-ai/faros-events-cli/README.md

 > General Required Fields

 1. `FAROS_API_KEY` / `--api_key "<api_key>"`   / `-k "<api_key>"`
     Your Faros api key.
-See TODO: api key documentation
+See [documentation](https://docs.faros.ai/#/api?id=getting-access) for more information on obtaining an api key.

 1. `FAROS_APP` / `--app "<app>"`
     The name of the application that is being built.
 If this application does not already exist within Faros it will be created.
-TODO: Link to application page in the UI.
+[Here](https://app.faros.ai/default/teams/ownership/application) you can view your applications in Faros.

 1. `FAROS_CI_SOURCE` / `--ci_source "<ci_source>"`
-    The CI source system that contains the build. (i.e. `Jenkins`) TODO: Check semantics
+    The CI source system that contains the build. (i.e. `Jenkins`).
+Please note that this field is case sensitive.
+If you have a feed that connects to one of these sources, this name must match exactly to be correctly associated.

 1. `FAROS_CI_ORG` / `ci_org "<ci_org>"`
     The unique organization within the CI source system that contains the build.
-TODO: Is it always called an org in the other systems.
-Add a table for equivalences across CI/CD systems

 1. `FAROS_PIPELINE` / `--pipeline "<pipeline>"`
     The name of the pipeline that contains the build.
 If this pipeline does not already exist within Faros it will be created.